Seeing the Northern Lights (Aurora Borealis) in Banff National Park

 How do you know when the Northern Lights will happen?
 Is it just chance?

-Although it’s hard to forecast, the site we use to best predict whether the Aurora will happen is: http://www.softservenews.com/gps-aurora-borealis-forecast.html and it’s been great.
+Although it’s hard to forecast, the site we use to best predict whether the Aurora will happen is Soft Serve News.
+We’ve been using Soft Serve for years and years and it’s easily the best resource we’ve come across.
 This site uses GPS to detect your location so that the information you receive is best suited to you.
 Obviously you must enable the location detector when the site prompts you or if this doesn’t work you can drop a pin on the map.

 I got an Aurora Alert but I didn’t see anything – why?

-You can see from this site that Banff is completely dark which makes it prime Aurora-viewing territory.
+Aside from the town, Banff is generally completely dark which makes it prime Aurora-viewing territory.
 (Also, if you’ve got time to spare, Banff’s neighbor Jasper National Park is the world’s largest dark sky preserve!)

-YES.
-The Northern Lights happen above the clouds so always always always make sure you check for cloud cover because it won’t be worth it if they’re there.
-You can use http://www.cleardarksky.com to check for clouds, transparency, etc. or simply check Environment Canada’s forecast.
+The Northern Lights happen above the clouds (in space) so always always, always make sure you check for cloud cover because it won’t be worth it’s not a clear sky.
+Even a hazy evening can be enough to scupper your chances.
+Here’s a great site we use to check Banff for astrophotography shooting conditions. or simply check Environment Canada’s forecast.

 What kind of equipment do I need to take photos of the Northern Lights?

-Ideally you want a DSLR, a tripod and either a release switch or timer.
+Ideally you want a DSLR, a tripod and either a release switch or countdown timer release.

 The gear we use for astrophotography and highly recommend for taking photos of the Northern Lights is: